Chainbing Price Hits $1.32 on Top Exchanges (CBG)

 Chainbing Token Profile

 Chainbing’s launch date was July 28th, 2020.
 Chainbing’s total supply is 10,000,000,000 tokens and its circulating supply is 503,420,200 tokens.
 Chainbing’s official Twitter account is @chain_bing and its Facebook page is accessible here.
+Chainbing’s official website is www.chainbing.io.
 Chainbing’s official message board is medium.com/@chainbing.
-The official website for Chainbing is www.chainbing.io.

-It is usually not currently possible to buy alternative cryptocurrencies such as Chainbing directly using US dollars.
-Investors seeking to trade Chainbing should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chainbing using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Chainbing directly using U.S. dollars.
+Investors seeking to acquire Chainbing should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chainbing using one of the exchanges listed above.

 Receive News & Updates for Chainbing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chainbing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.